eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

 [Lezoray2012]
 	Olivier Lezoray and Leo Grady. *Image Processing and Analysis with Graphs: Theory and Practice*, in Digital Imaging and Computer Vision.
 CRC Press, Boca Raton, FL, 2012.

+[Maniezzo2010]
+	Vittorio Maniezzo and Thomas Stutzle and Stefan Voss. *Matheuristics: Hybridizing Metaheuristics and Mathematical Programming*, in Annals of Information Systems, Vol. 10.
+Springer Science+Business Media, LCC, New York, NY, 2010